nikolazleo/homebrew-loginmacaffirmations/README.md

-Homebrew tap *and* source for `loginmacaffirmations`, a small service that rotates your macOS login window text through affirmations (or any message) pulled from an HTTP API.
+Homebrew tap *and* source for `loginmacaffirmations`, a small service that rotates your macOS login window text through affirmations (or any message) pulled from an HTTP API to automate positive vibes.
 Everything -- the formula, the updater script, and a manual (non-Homebrew) install path -- lives in this one repo.

 ## Install